pure-symbols/pure.lexicals/.docs/pure-form.correspond/readme.md

+# Pure-Lexical Equivalents

-# Correspond Forms Indicates in Closures 🪒
+Correspond Forms Indicates in Closures 🪒

+You can just treat this as a simple show about the corresponds